 How to Save Money on Peaches

 Fresh fruits and vegetables can be expensive.
-Thankfully, there are a few different ways that you can save money on peaches.
+Thankfully, you can save money on peaches in a few different ways.

 Shop Farmer’s Markets

-One of the easiest ways to save on money on peaches is to shop at farmer’s markets.
+One of the easiest ways to save money on peaches is to shop at farmer’s markets.
 When you buy directly from farmers, you’re cutting out the middleman.
-Not only that but you’re getting the ripest, most delicious fruit possible when not growing it yourself.
+In addition, you’re getting the ripest, most delicious fruit possible when not growing it yourself.

 Purchase in Larger Quantities

 The more peaches you buy, the better.
-Don’t be afraid to purchase a half or full bushel.
+Don’t be afraid to purchase a half or whole bushel.
 You can always preserve peaches to use later, which is always nice during the fall and winter months.
-Just be sure to look through the fruit as closely as possible to make sure you’re getting the best fruit possible.
+Just be sure to look through the fruit as closely as possible to ensure you’re getting the best fruit possible.

 Look for Sales

-If you have to purchase in a grocery store, make sure to wait until there’s a sale.
+If you have to purchase in a grocery store, wait until there’s a sale.
 You can often find peaches for less than $1 per pound, especially during the peak season.
 Because these peaches may not be local, you may find that the fruit is a bit hard.
-You can place them in a brown paper bag and roll down the top to help the fruit ripen.
+However, you can place them in a brown paper bag and roll down the top to help the fruit ripen.

 Delicious Uses for Peaches